sudosoph/docs/content/getting-started/overview/proxy-options.md

 Unlike Legacy CDNs which generally are fixed on a single proxy, Section allows you to choose the proxies that suit your application architecture.

-You can run a single proxy, or run multiple proxies to combine the power of many.
+Depending on your need, you can run a single proxy or run multiple proxies to combine the power of many:

-Depending on your need:

 * **Performance**: Varnish Cache  (versions 3, 4, and 5).
 Google's PageSpeed.
 Nginx, and Nginx+Lua.
 * **Scalability**: Varnish Cache .
 Nginx.